flowup/api-client-generator/README.md

     /* Default configuration and all of it's properties is optional */ APIClientModule.forRoot({
       domain: 'https://api.url', // or use value defined in environment `environment.apiUrl`
+      httpOptions: {
         headers: {myCustomHeader: 'this will appear in every request as one of the headers'},
         params: {someParam: 'customParam'},
+      }
     }),
     /* ... other imports */
     HttpClientModule, // <<= this is very important import